crsl4/phylogenetics-class/lecture-notes/lecture5-2.md

   - but many times it is necessary because automatic alignment methods are not as accurate as they should be

----
-class: left, top

-## Which program to choose?
+### Which program to choose?
 - not a clear answer
 - scalability vs accuracy
 - HW reading: [Alignathon](https://genome.cshlp.org/content/24/12/2077)
+- **Strategy:**
+  - Run multiple programs and parameter choices
-- filtering is more important than the specific program used (more on filtering later)
+  - Filtering is more important than the specific program used (more on filtering later)
-- running multiple software with different parameter choices seems to be a good strategy
+  - Read program papers and documentation carefully!
+  - Take good note of choices and keep track of all comparisons to justify final choice

 ---